 Man if I could go back YEARS and YEARS ago to the beginning of our Homeschool journey…there would be a few things I would tell myself.
 Goodness wouldn’t that be great to get that info?!!
-Well here I am sharing my ups and downs and tips I wish I knew before starting homeschool!
-(Jase and I shared a podcast on all these tips, if you want his perspective as well check that post out here)
+Well, here I am sharing my ups and downs and tips I wish I knew before starting homeschool!
+(Jase and I shared a podcast on all these tips if you want his perspective as well.

 #1 BE YOU!